intelligence38000/android-docs/src/pages/navigation/overview/offline-routing.md

 ## Estimated local storage and memory benchmarks
-In addition to the storage required by the routing data, the device will also need to to store the map data needed for visual display.
+Besides the storage required by the routing data, the device will also need to store the map data needed for visual display.
 For more information on managing offline download size, see the [Offline maps troubleshooting guide](https://www.mapbox.com/help/mobile-offline/).

 ### Local storage
-The road network density of given geographic areas varies widely, but we have provided a list of benchmark estimates below, created via a bounding box encompassing the region listed.
-As the data needs to be uncompressed on disk for faster routing, non-compressed estimates are shown.
+The road network density of given geographic areas varies widely.
+View the list of benchmark estimates below that were created via a bounding box encompassing the region listed.
+As the data needs to be uncompressed on disk for faster routing, the SDK shows non-compressed estimates.
 Download sizes will be smaller after compression.

 Example region size |	Routing data	| Map data (z1-7,12)
 --- | --- | ---